Charx19/CY_Truck/README.md

   - T: The top 10 most traveled cities
   - S: The minimal, maximal, and average distance per trip

-Each of these options will send back a histogram (d1,d2, L, and T ) and S will send a graph
+Each of these options will send back a histogram.

 # Help